IvaninIvanov/Client-Side-Coursework/README.md

 This is an individual coursework, so whilst you are allowed to discuss both the challenges _and_ the approaches you might take to tackling them, all work must be your own.

+## Formating
+All tasks have been completed under the comments with corresponding task names.
+Some additional functionality has been implemented outside of those code blocks and have been commented appropriately.

 ## Scenario

 The scenario is that we're building a web-based game, and you're joining the development team.
 The game is not finished, but we have a basic framework working.